 They will say they have earned the right to live their life the way they want to.
 They are right about this.
-What they do not know is living a minimalist life will benefit them in many ways they may not be aware of.
+What they do not know is minimalist living can be extremely humbling, and it will benefit them in many ways they may not be aware of.

 1. Decluttering helps people breathe.

 When you start to get rid of stuff from the drawers, closets, and attics, you are going to be opening up more space in your home.
 There will be more room to move around.
 More importantly, you will be letting go of things you were holding onto.
 This will give freedom and will make it easier for you to breathe without the burdens of the past weighing you down.

 2. Minimalism allows for refocusing.